Chet Baker

-Chesney Henry "Chet" Baker Jr. (December 23, 1929 – May 13, 1988) was an American jazz trumpeter and vocalist.
+Chesney Henry Baker Jr. (December 23, 1929 – May 13, 1988) was an American jazz trumpeter and vocalist.
 He is known for major innovations in cool jazz that led him to be nicknamed the "Prince of Cool".

 Baker earned much attention and critical praise through the 1950s, particularly for albums featuring his vocals: Chet Baker Sings (1954) and It Could Happen to You (1958).
 Jazz historian Dave Gelly described the promise of Baker's early career as "James Dean, Sinatra, and Bix, rolled into one".
 His well-publicized drug habit also drove his notoriety and fame.
 Baker was in and out of jail frequently before enjoying a career resurgence in the late 1970s and 1980s.

 Biography

 Early years

 Baker was born December 23, 1929, in Yale, Oklahoma, and raised in a musical household.
 His father, Chesney Baker Sr., was a professional Western swing guitarist, and his mother, Vera Moser, was a pianist who worked in a perfume factory.
 His maternal grandmother was Norwegian.
 Baker said that owing to the Great Depression, his father, though talented, had to quit as a musician and take a regular job.
 In 1940, when Baker was 10, his family relocated to Glendale, California.

 Baker began his musical career singing in a church choir.
 His father, a fan of Jack Teagarden, gave him a trombone, before switching to the trumpet at the age of 13 when the trombone proved to be too large for him.
 His mother said that he had begun to memorize tunes on the radio before he was given an instrument.
 After "falling in love" with the trumpet, he improved noticeably in two weeks.
 Peers called Baker a natural musician to whom playing came effortlessly.

 Baker received some musical education at Glendale High School, but he left school at the age of 16 in 1946 to join the United States Army.
 He was assigned to Berlin, Germany, where he joined the 298th Army Band.
 While stationed in Berlin, he became acquainted with modern jazz by listening to V-Discs of Dizzy Gillespie and Stan Kenton.
 After leaving the Army in 1948, he studied music theory and harmony at El Camino College in Los Angeles.
 He dropped out during his second year to re-enlist.
 He became a member of the Sixth Army Band at the Presidio in San Francisco, spending time in clubs such as Bop City and the Black Hawk.
 He was discharged from the Army in 1951 and proceeded to pursue a career in music.